joa1pedro/Uno/README.md

 # Uno
-Uno Game By Kokku
+Uno Game By João Pedro Campso.
+Software Engineer at Kokku Games

-Uno Design Brief TDD https://docs.google.com/document/d/1DE0XVD5ow9MUvyQOELAya3qO22uv0ZlD6QLS5TnFI0U/edit
+Uno Design Brief Documentation https://docs.google.com/document/d/1DE0XVD5ow9MUvyQOELAya3qO22uv0ZlD6QLS5TnFI0U/edit

 ## Installation
 Download the repository.

 ## Running the Game
 Run the .exe Uno.
-You can specify which deck you want to use passing it as arguments Not specifying is going to use the StandardDeck.txt file as default.
+You can specify which deck you want to use passing it as arguments.
+Not specifying is going to use the StandardDeck.txt file as default.
-Decks must be inside GameData Folder.
+Deck files must be inside GameData Folder.

 ```bash
 ./Uno.exe MyCustomDeck.txt